Misdemeanor Penalties in Phoenix

-In Arizona, class 2 misdemeanors can include jail sentences of up to four months and fines totaling $750.
+In Phoenix, class 2 misdemeanors can include jail sentences of up to four months and fines totaling $750.
 Just like with class 1 misdemeanors, the sentencing penalty can be increased if you have previously been convicted of another misdemeanor.
 This includes class 3 misdemeanors, or even a petty offense.

 Class 3 Misdemeanors

-In Arizona, class 3 misdemeanors can include up to 30 days in jail and a total of $500 in fines.
+In Phoenix, class 3 misdemeanors can include up to 30 days in jail and a total of $500 in fines.
 The same as with class 1 and 2, any previous class 3 misdemeanors on your record mean that another class 3 charge can result in increased sentencing penalties for the next offense.

 Misdemeanor Sentencing Variables

-The legal penalties for misdemeanor violations in Arizona depend heavily on the nature of the offense and your legal history.
+The legal penalties for misdemeanor violations in Phoenix depend heavily on the nature of the offense and your legal history.
 First time offenders can sometimes agree to diversion programs and other forms of alternate penalties to stave off jail sentences, although fines are usually levied across the board.

 Sometimes, it is a good idea to enter into a plea bargain, which can lessen or even eliminate some of your charges.
 However, other times plea bargains can result in negative long-term effects both personally and professionally speaking.

 Phoenix Criminal Attorney provides our clients with focused legal assistance for all misdemeanor charges.
 We will not stop fighting for your rights by making sure that every possible legal option and defense strategy is available to you.
-If you have been charged with any class of misdemeanor offense in Arizona, contact us today for a private, no obligation consultation at 602-551-8092.
+If you have been charged with any class of misdemeanor offense in Phoenix, contact us today for a private, no obligation consultation at 602-551-8092.